Mwihoti Secondary School Latrine Project – Kenya

 Peace Corps Volunteer Directing Project

 This is an extremely ambitious project with demonstrated community support.
-It will have widespread impact on the health and wellbeing of the students and staff at both schools.
+It will have a widespread impact on the health and well-being of the students and staff at both schools.

 Brett previously completed the Manatta Primary School Rainwater Catchment Project – Kenya.